BruteFIR

 If an output channel exists in several filter structures, the filter outputs will be mixed into that channel.
 Thus, a set of filter structures defines how inputs and outputs should be copied, mixed and filtered.

 With help of the from_filters and to_filters fields, filters can be connected to each-other.
 The only real constraint is that there must be no loops.
-BruteFIR will detect and point out errors if such exist in a given filter network.
+BruteFIR will detect and point out errors if such exist in a given filter graph.
 Note that if possible coefficients should be pre-convolved rather than put as filters in series, since a 2N length filter computes much faster than two cascaded N length filters.

 The from_inputs, from_filters and to_outputs fields have the same syntax.
 One channel/filter is given as the string name or index number, and if attenuation should be applied, it is followed by a slash (/) and attenuation in dB.
 Instead of, or combined with, attenuation in dB, a multiplier can be given, a number which all samples will be multiplied with.
 The writing "channel 1"/6/-1 means that channel 1 is attenuated 6 dB and the polarity is changed (multiplication with -1).
 It is also possible to write "channel 1"//-0.5 which is equivalent to the first example.